Clinic Mastery Marketing

 Three things you cannot do

 First: no testimonials about clinical aspects of the service.
 Section 133 of the National Law prohibits testimonials in advertising for any regulated health service, with AHPRA defining a testimonial as a recommendation or positive statement about the clinical aspects of the service.
 'I felt so much better after my sessions' crosses that line because it's commenting on a clinical outcome.
 'The reception team was friendly and the clinic was easy to find' does not, because it's about customer service.
-The carve-out is narrower than most clinics realise, and the maximum penalty for getting it wrong was lifted in 2022 to $60,000 for an individual.
+The carve out is narrower than most clinics realise, and the maximum penalty for getting it wrong was lifted in 2022 to $60,000 for an individual.

 Second: no claims of guaranteed outcomes.
 Phrases like 'overcome anxiety,' 'eliminate depression,' or 'cure trauma' all imply specific therapeutic outcomes that AHPRA treats as misleading.
 Any ad copy that promises a result is a risk.

 Third: no comparative claims.
-'Best psychologist in [suburb]' or 'highest-rated trauma therapist' both fall foul of the Board's guidance on superlatives.
+'Best psychologist in [suburb]' or 'highest rated trauma therapist' both fall foul of the Board's guidance on superlatives.
 Even if technically true based on Google reviews, the regulation treats these as unacceptable.

 If your ad copy makes a promise about an outcome, names a testimonial, or uses a superlative, you're outside the lines, regardless of whether the patient sees it that way.